 Parking at Cedar Point is $20/vehicle or $25/preferred parking.

 Before the monsters roam the midway, kids get some not-so-scary fun at The Great Pumpkin Fest, a merry Halloween celebration full of tamer ghoulies and ghosties, and some unique Halloween-themed attractions for them to enjoy.

 “Cedar Point is already a wonderful getaway for families, but during HalloWeekends, there is so much more to experience,” Bacni says. “(During The Great Pumpkin Fest), there are family activities that aren’t typically seen at an amusement park, like trick-or-treating, a foam party, kid-friendly mazes and more.”

 Among these kid-friendly attractions happening at Cedar Point HalloWeekends are Linus’ Mummy (foam) pit, Peppermint Patty’s Hay Bale Maze and the ever-popular Magical House on Boo Hill, among others.
 You’ll even find fun activities like Sally’s Craft Corner, Trick-or-Treat with The Peanuts, Lucy’s Pumpkin Painting and much more.

-In addition, the park will also offer the haunted attraction, Hexed Spellbound, for younger kids that want to get a taste of the Haunt, and some ghoulish effects on some of the kid-friendly rides.
+In addition, the park will also offer the haunted attractions, Hexed Spellbound, The Mystery of Eerie Estate and Zombie Jr. High for younger kids that want to get a taste of the Haunt.
+Plus, you’ll find some ghoulish effects on some of the kid-friendly rides.

 During the twilight hours and into the night, the not-so-friendly monsters come out to play, in the outdoor fright zones and indoor haunted houses open during the “Haunt” at Cedar Point HalloWeekends.